Viral Alarm

 A Haunting Past

-For those in Asia and the Pacific, apart from irregular periods of uplift, since the late 1940s the Sino-American relationship has as often been a threnody as a panegyric.
+For those in Asia and the Pacific, apart from irregular periods of uplift, since the late 1940s the Sino-American relationship has just as often been a threnody as it has been a panegyric.
 On 4 May 2020, we were reminded of two significant moments in that history that, although not manifestly relevant to understanding Mr Matt Pottinger’s ex cathedra remarks from the White House, are crucial nonetheless to locating them in the context of the US and China, yesterday and today.

 The first of these unwelcome memories relates to August 1949 when, on the eve of the Communist victory on the Chinese mainland, the US Department of State released a ‘China White Paper’, the full title of which was United States Relations With China, With Special Reference to the Period 1944–1949.
 The White Paper was prefaced by a ‘Letter of Transmittal’, titled ‘A Summary of American-Chinese Relations’, composed by Dean Acheson, the US Secretary of State to President Harry Truman and dated 30 July 1949.
 Acheson noted that: